 Each risk identified is assessed and scored using a standard matrix, on both an inherent basis and a residual basis after making allowance for risk mitigating controls in place.

 Calpe maintains an Operational Risk policy that sets out Calpe's approach to mitigating operational risks.
+There has been no change to Calpe's operational risk appetite or approach during this year.

 Key controls

 Key mitigating controls include: